 The “bilancella” was in service until the early 900s on the galaxies' route those carrying galanza, minerals.

 Subsequently renamed Good Heart, it was used for various purposes (freight, fishing, trailer) but eventually it went missing.
 A young passionate carlofortino, Salvatore Luxoro, said Sumpagnu had found Good Heart in Olbia in its full abandoned glory in 2000 and decided to restore it.

-Ruggero II found a new life in 2004 with its original name, and being the only wooden boat of its kind still existing, it became a cultural symbol of the Geo-mining Park of Sardinia.
+Ruggero II was rebuilt in 2004 with its original name, and being the only banner left in the area, it has become a symbol of cultural heritage under the aegis of the Historical and Environmental Geominerary Park of Sardinia.

 It has participated in several Latin sailing regattas, winning the national championship in 2005.
 Today it is used for tourism, and in all official events - proud of its precious historical cargo.

 For more information on rentals and reservations call the number (+39) 330 430 091